yig/GMU-CS425/README.md

         wgpuQueueSubmit( queue, 1, &command );
         ```
     3. Present the new frame with: `wgpuSwapChainPresent( swapchain );`
-    4. Cleanup anything you created in the loop. (such as the instance data buffer, the swap chain's texture view, the command encoder, per-sprite bind groups, etc).
+    4. Cleanup anything you created in the loop (such as the instance data buffer, the swap chain's texture view, the command encoder, per-sprite bind groups, etc).

 Steps 6, 7, 8, and 10 need a bit more elaboration.